pinksi/pinkysitikhu/_posts/2021-08-18-points-from-Naval-Ravikant.md

 ---
 layout: post
-title: Experts from Naval Ravikant tweets
+title: Excerpts from Naval Ravikant tweets
 date:  2021-08-18
 tags: [motivation]
 ---

-### Experts from Naval Ravikant tweets
+### Excerpts from Naval Ravikant tweets

 A Few days earlier, I came to know about this person **Naval Ravikant.** I listened to his podcasts, watched videos explaining and decoding his tweets and his interviews on YouTube.
 I am really impressed with his thinking process and found this person very inspiring.
 Noting down a few of the lessons learned from all these resources.